 Cut the bottom off the cabbage, then cut it in half lengthwise.
 Cut into 1/2 inch strips.
 This is smaller than you'd cut for a traditional kimchi, but I wanted people to be able to easily spoon it onto a hot dog bun.

 Put the cabbage in a large bowl, add the salt, and cover with enough water to cover the cabbage.
 Use saran wrap to cover, and press it down so it is touching the cabbage.
 This keeps it from floating.
 Let it sit for 3-4 hours.

 Strain and rinse the cabbage.
 You can squeeze the cabbage with your hands to get some of the excess water out.

 Add the cabbage, hot pepper, chopped green onion, diced or pressed garlic, and grated ginger in a bowl and stir with a spoon or spatula until the cabbage is thoroughly coated.
 Transfer the mix to a glass jar.
 We used two ball jars (1 pint size).
 Close and let sit in a cool dark location for at 24 hours.

 After 24 hours, open the jar (you should get a small release of gas).
 Reseal and move to the refrigerator for another 2 days.
 It should last for at least 1 month!

 And now onto the party...
 We have a Weber grill that we like to use because it gives food a real charcoal flavor.
-We grilled Hebrew National hotdogs (our favorite), onions, and peppers.
+We grilled Hebrew National hot dogs, onions, and peppers on the grill.

-Inside, I decorated for Labor Day using fresh flowers and these 1950's retro cool free Labor Day printables I love from our site.
+Inside, I decorated for Labor Day using fresh flowers and these 1950's retro cool free Labor Day printables we offer on our site.

-I put the kimchi relish out, and so people knew what it was, I printed out an editable free Labor Day food label from our site.whoopie pie recipe on our site if you're interested in trying them. free printables to dress up the whoopie pies.
+I put the kimchi relish out, and so people knew what it was, I printed out an editable free Labor Day food label from our site.whoopie pie recipe on our site, if you're interested in trying to make some. free printables to dress up the whoopie pies.

 And there you have it... our little backyard party!